SHILJIYA-SHIRIN/neon-clock/README.md

 # Neon-clock
 This project has been a labor of love, blending modern design with interactive features.
-The website offers a sleek, user-friendly experience where you can:
+The website offers a sleek, user-friendly experience.